 2. Steps for Preparing Homemade Sunscreen

-- Place the SPF oil, shea butter, jojoba oil (or one of the other oils of your choice) and the beeswax in the glass bowl.
+- Place the SPF oil, shea butter, jojoba oil (or one of the other oils of your choice) and beeswax in the glass bowl.

 - Place the glass bowl into the saucepan filled with one or two cups of boiling water.

 - Heat the mixture until everything melts.
-The beeswax will melt in the end, and when it is done, mix everything well.
+The beeswax will melt in the end and, when it is done, mix everything well.

-- Cover your face with a medical mask or anything else you may have as breathing in the zinc oxide particles can be harmful.
+- Cover your face with a medical mask or anything else you may have, as breathing in the zinc oxide particles can be harmful.

-- Mix in the required amount thoroughly.
+- Mix the required amount thoroughly.